Fodor's Expert Review Église de la Madeleine

-With its rows of uncompromising columns, this enormous neoclassical edifice in the center of the Place de la Madeleine was consecrated as a church in 1842, nearly 78 years after construction began.
+With its rows of uncompromising columns, this enormous neoclassical edifice in the center of Place de la Madeleine was consecrated as a church in 1842, nearly 78 years after construction began.
 Initially planned as a Baroque building, it was later razed and begun anew by an architect who had the Roman Pantheon in mind.
-Interrupted by the Revolution, the site was razed yet again when Napoléon decided to make it into a Greek temple dedicated to the glory of his army.
+Interrupted by the Revolution, the site was razed yet again when Napoléon decided to transform it into a Greek-inspired temple dedicated to the glory of his army.
 Those plans changed when the army was defeated and the emperor deposed.
 Other ideas for the building included making it into a train station, a market, and a library.
 Finally, Louis XVIII decided it should be a church, which it still is today.
 Classical concerts are held here regularly, some of them free.